andycranston/scrshot/README.md

 100,200,500,350
 ```

-The first number specifies how many pixels across the region sparts.
+The first number specifies how many pixels across the region starts.
 The second number
 specifies how many pixels down the region starts.
 The third number specfies
 the width of the screenshot area.
 The fourth number specifies the height of the screenshot area.